trim21/bencode-py/readme.md

 ninja -C build copy
 ```

-ninjx will need to build so/pyd with meson and copy it to `src/bencode2`,
+ninja will need to build so/pyd with meson and copy it to `src/bencode2`,

 then run tests with `PYTHONPATH=src pytest --assert-pkg-compiled=true`.